kstenerud/streamux/README.md

 #### Length

-The length field refers to the number of octets in the payload portion of this chunk (i.e. the message chunk header does not count towards the length).
+The length field refers to the number of octets in the payload portion of this chunk (the message chunk header itself does not count towards the length).

 #### Request ID